Posted on 08-19-2012

 Dr. Shira Miller

 p.s.
 Thank you for all your questions and comments.
-I apologize but at this time you cannot be alerted when I respond, so please check back.
-Also, I cannot give personal medical advice.
-I will try to reply to you as soon as possible.
+I apologize but I cannot give personal medical advice.
+The most common questions in this blog will be answered in my upcoming book.
 SM

 What do you think of D Aspartic Acid?
 This study showed a one third increase in testosterone. http://www.ncbi.nlm.nih.gov/pubmed/19860889; Since it's a naturally occurring amino acid, do you think it might be safer than Clomid?
 Dr. Miller: thank you and yes